Harold Hamm School of Geology and Geological Engineering (GEOL, GEOE)

 Global warming is the most debated current challenge to humans.
 A large, multifaceted and technically challenging topic, it has been diluted to popular slogans that at best capture some aspects of the issue and at the worst are over simplifications.
 Most of us who are directly affected by global warming do not undersand the background, do not know what the assertions are based on, and can not evaluate the correctness of the arguments propagated in mass media such as newspapers and talk-radio.
 This class will provide students with a clear grasp of the science behind global warming discussion, the typical strategies (pros/cons) that are used in the popular media, and a good understanding of the science-based predictions of upcoming changes in the climate and environment In addition to providing general scientific background to understand global warming and the science behind it, the class will visit the arguments that are used both for and against global warming.
 The graded written tests require students to address typical misinformation about global warming, show general knowledge of the scientific background, and recognize typical means to distort science in the mass media.

 An introduction to Earth and the Solar System.
-Coverage includes: the planets and their moons, comets, asteroids, impact craters, meteorites, the sun, the solar system's origin, planetary atmospheres, the living Earth, the question of life elsewhere.
+Coverage includes: the planets and their moons, comets, asteroids, impact craters, meteorites, the sun, the solar system's origin, planetary atmospheres, the living Earth, and the question of life elsewhere.
 F,S.

-A recitation-discussion to complement GEOL 111.
+Laboratory to complement GEOL 111 Introduction to Planetary Geology.
 Corequisite: GEOL 111.
 S.

 GEOL 112.
 Discovering Dinosaurs!.
 3 Credits.